 How to store Butternut Squash Stuffing?

 You can store the leftover butternut squash stuffing by covering it with cling film and placing it in the refrigerator.
 It will last for about three days in the refrigerator.
-You can reheat it by placing it in the microwave or baking it in the oven at 350-degree F for about 5 to 7 minutes.
+You can reheat it by placing it in the microwave or baking it in the oven at 350 degrees F for about 5 to 7 minutes.

 - Let it simmer for about 5 minutes.

-- Once the mixture starts to get somebody, pour this mixture into a large bowl, add bread cubes and roasted butternut squash cubes.
+- Once the mixture starts to get somebody, pour this mixture into a large bowl, and add bread cubes and roasted butternut squash cubes.
 Mix gently so that the bread soaks up the flavors.

 - The butternut squash stuffing is ready.

 A healthy gut is essential for a healthy body and a strong immune system.
-Avoiding unnecessary use of antibiotics, controlling your stress levels, exercising, and minding what you eat, how you eat, and when you eat are some of the key factors to help you improve your gut health naturally.
+Avoiding unnecessary use of antibiotics, controlling your stress levels, exercising, and minding what you eat, how you eat, and when you eat are some of the key factors to help you improve your gut health naturally

 Get discounted copies of my cookbook here.